-This Fairy Bread Funfetti Milkshake is bound to be a new after school favorite!
+This Funfetti Cake Batter Milkshake is bound to be a new after school favorite!
 Dress up those simple vanilla milkshakes with a mountain of whipped cream, tons of sprinkles, and some mini Fairy Bread slices!

 I don’t know about you, but funfetti anything make me happy.

-I’ll jump on any excuse to make something with sprinkles (which is probably why I love cupcakes so much,) and when I stumbled upon something called fairy bread on Pinterest, I knew it would be perfect for this week’s Sunday Supper theme!
+I’ll jump on any excuse to make something with sprinkles (which is probably why I love cupcakes so much,) and when I stumbled upon something called fairy bread on Pinterest, I knew it would be the perfect for a decadent, over the top milkshake!

 First things first: many of you are surely wondering what the heck fairy bread is.

 This incredibly popular children’s snack hails from Australia and is often served at birthday parties…sometimes in lieu of cake.